thisisqubika/java-coding-challenge/ANSWERS.md

 - Added Jackson annotation to support bidirectional relationships and get the entity as a json object

 ## D - Adding images
+*Option 1: To manage the files in database, first will add a column with type CLOB or BLOB in the SubModel table, and assign a filename according to a pattern given by the SubModel, like name-line, and limit the type of file extension (.jpg, .png, .jpeg, etc), and add a few properties for restriction as limit the size of file.

+*Option 2: Add a column in SubModel table to refer a URL where the file is saved in a storage in cloud like Amazon Simple Storage Service (Amazon S3).

 ## E - Improvements